schaefi/msa/README.rst

 MSA consists out of the following tools:

 `msa-init`
-  Initialize the toolchain. `msa-init` is expected to be called once and checks for the availability of the required kafka and PostgreSQL database services, as well as creates the initial table layout in the database.
+  Initializes the toolchain. `msa-init` is expected to be called once and checks for the availability of the required kafka and PostgreSQL database services, as well as creates the initial table layout in the database.